Simeon Nyachae: Cabinet in the Kibaki Administration

 Nyachae unsuccessfully ran in the 2007 parliamentary elections.
 The opposition wave swept his Kisii stronghold and he was soundly defeated, as many government ministers and Ford–People candidates running for office were viewed as being tightly linked with him.
 In 2002, all the members of parliament were from Ford people party which was headed by Mr Nyachae.

 Business

 Nyachae ran a chain of businesses ranging in nature from agriculture, banking, real estate, transportation and manufacturing.

-Personal life and family
+Personal life

 Prior to falling ill in 2018, Nyachae's family included five wives and over 20 children.
 His wives were the late Esther Nyaboke Nyachae, the late Drusilla Kerubo Nyachae, Martha Mwango Nyachae, Silvia Nyokabi (Divorced) and Grace Wamuyu Nyachae.
 In April 2018, Nyachae tripped and fell at his home in the Loresho neighborhood in northwest Nairobi.
 He was initially admitted to The Nairobi Hospital for one week, but was then airlifted to London when he did not recover as expected.

+Death

 Nyachae died on 1 February 2021 at the age of 88, as reported by his family, five days short from his 89th birthday.